 We’re often led to believe that resumes are 100 percent accurate, but that isn’t always the case.
 Many people fabricate details on their resumes to make themselves sound better.
 It’s one of many reasons that resumes aren’t nearly as important as they were a few decades ago.
 Employers have started to realize that anyone can say they’ve attended a school or have a certain level of experience, even if it’s not true.
 Most companies don’t have the time or resources to fact-check everything on a resume, meaning plenty of people may have gotten hired for a job they weren’t skilled enough to take in the first place.

 Don’t let the thought of someone else’s resume details hold you back from applying to a position you want.
 Sure, other applicants might have a college degree, but most employers won’t even pay attention to the small details because it’s more about your skills and not where you went to school.

 While your college-bound friends head off to their prospective universities and spend years of their lives taking exams, attending boring lectures, and racking up student loan debt, you can head out in the workforce, getting an early start that gets you ahead.
-In addition, when you’re entering the workforce at an earlier age, it gives you more time to test the waters by trying out different jobs and positions before deciding what you’d like to do for the rest of your life.
+In addition, entering the workforce at an earlier age gives you more time to test the waters by trying out different jobs and positions before deciding what you’d like to do for the rest of your life.
 In the meantime, you can gain new knowledge and perfect different skills that will come in handy for you when applying for other jobs.